 - After successfully recording your credentials, the following message displays.

 - In the Web.config file, set ServiceUserName and ServiceUserPassword to empty strings:

 - You can now log on to Warehouse Mobile Devices Portal pages.
 If your configuration succeeded, you will see the company selection page.

-If you see the Select company screen, you will connect to Dynamics 365 for Operations.
+If you see the Select company screen, you will connect to Finance and Operations.
 Otherwise, visit the “Troubleshooting” section.
 To start using the WMDP menus, you need to complete the remaining setup steps, which are documented for Dynamics AX 2012 here: https://technet.microsoft.com/en-us/library/dn553159.aspx.